Mazama Campground

 Some sites have electricity.
 Pets are permitted, with restrictions.
 At the Mazama Camper Store you can purchase camp supplies, groceries, propane, firewood, and gasoline.
 The campground offers four accessible sites.

 The Annie Creek Restaurant and Gift Shop, located in the village, offers casual family-friendly American cuisine and Crater Lake souvenirs.
-The nearby Mazama Village Store carries groceries, camping supplies, firewood, and gasoline.
+The nearby Mazama Camper Store carries groceries, camping supplies, firewood, and gasoline.

 Additional Campsites